zjwzcx/GLEAM/README.md

 ## 🕹️ Training & Evaluation

 [Weights & Bias](https://wandb.ai/site/) (wandb) is highly recommended for analyzing the training logs.
 If you want to use wandb in our codebase, please paste your wandb API key into `wandb_utils/wandb_api_key_file.txt`.
-If you don't want to use wandb, please add --stop_wandb into the following command.
+If you don't want to use wandb, please add `--stop_wandb` into the following command.

+We provide the standard checkpoints of GLEAM **[HERE](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155204425_link_cuhk_edu_hk/EiOi5TvbO6JJktArhRGZkLsB8i0ghpwwh-lwFwz4GVASQA?e=Sbhzcm)**.

 ### Training